Stevia vs. Erythritol: Which Sugar Alternative Is Best?

 Uses in Foods & Beverages

 Erythritol measures more like sugar and caramelizes when exposed to heat.
 This means that baking enthusiasts might find erythritol more accommodating in recipes that depend on sugar's structural properties.
-Stevia, by contrast, is often preferred by those looking for food and drinks derived from natural sources, like our selection of delicious healthy sodas at OLIPOP.Â
+Stevia, by contrast, is often preferred by those looking for food and drinks derived from plant-based sources.

 Erythritol Side Effects: Is Erythritol Safe?

 As with any sugar substitute, it's vital to scrutinize potential side effects.
 Erythritol, although generally recognized as safe by health authorities like the FDA and WHO, can lead to digestive discomfort when consumed in excess.
-Some individuals may experience gas, bloating, or diarrhea, especially if they have a sensitivity to sugar alcohols.
+Some individuals may experience gas, bloating, or diarrhea, especially if they have a sensitivity to sugar alcohol.
 However, these side effects tend to be less severe compared to other sugar alcohols like xylitol.

 However, in a recent study conducted by Nature Medicine, researchers suggest that elevated levels of erythritol could cause blood clotting, stroke, heart attack, and death.
 Particularly for those with diabetes, high levels of erythritol in the blood nearly doubled the likelihood of heart attacks and strokes.
-By contrast, Stevia, derived from a natural plant source, has a reputation for being gentler on the digestive system and seems to pose nearly no health risks.
-It is also noteworthy that the body can produce erythritol, so dietary intake may not be completely to blame.Â
+It is also noteworthy that the body can produce erythritol, so dietary intake may not be completely to blame.
+By contrast, Stevia, derived from a natural plant source, has a reputation for being gentler on the digestive system and seems to pose minimal health risks.

 Stevia vs. Erythritol: The Takeaway